sdbruder/laravel42testapp/NOTES.md

 - The ActiveCampaign API appears to be quite fragile, to say the least.

+- I've got bitten by a late bug when deploying in the t1.micro: github auth was working in dev environment and not working in production.
+After a series of scratch-head moments I've figured out: Even using homestead in my dev environment the files are been accessed / served by a Mac OS file system with no case sensitiveness, so a minor difference in the github driver OAuth naming was breaking it all.
+After that a series of commits that better serve as an example of the worst way to fix a bug in production went on, commits without any testing in the dev environment, etcetera.
+Bug fixed and Lesson learned.

 Any doubts (or errors found) please contact me.